Gallows Road Development

 Is this the right land use in the right place?

 On November 27, 2018, the Mason District Land Use committee unanimously voted to not recommend approval of the proposal to the Planning Commission.
-The Planning Commission hearing originally scheduled for December 6th was postponed to January 9, 2019, supposedly for non-related reasons.
+The Planning Commission hearing originally scheduled for December 6th was postponed to January 9, 2019, and then again to January 30, 2019, supposedly for non-related reasons.

 Christopher Land is proposing to develop 72 independent senior living units on property located on the south side of Gallows Road, just east of I-495.
 Senior housing options will include single family, townhomes, and a condominium building.
 The application is a consolidation of 15 lots for a total acreage of 9.0299 acres, now occupied by single family dwellings, mostly constructed in the 1930's to 1950's.
 There is a prominent holdout property, forming a "piano key" sticking into the proposed development.